jeamon/web-based-jobs-worker-service/README.md

 ## Upcomings

 * add filter option to display details of only completed or stopped or running jobs
-* add capability to load configuration details from a file at start time
 * add option to store jobs result to redis server rather than in-memory map
 * add URI and handler to download execution output of one or multiple jobs by ids
 * add command line options on worker service to list or delete jobs or dump jobs output